marianomms/vm-config/README.md

     `sudo apt install build-essential cmake python3-dev`

 4. Install plugins:

-    a.
-Once `vim` is opened run `:PluginInstall` to install all the plugins.
+    * Once `vim` is opened run `:PluginInstall` to install all the plugins.
 The first time that `vim` is opened (before install the plugins) and `No Color Scheme found` error is shown, ignore it.
-    b.
-Install plugins from the console:
+    * Install plugins from the console:
       `vim +PluginInstall +qall`
 5. Complete the `YouCompleteMe` installation:
     ```